 PA students must understand they are no longer anonymous individuals when posting and/or commenting on blogs and/or social media sites.
 Instead, they are now members of identifiable groups; the Marietta College Physician Assistant Program, Marietta College, the Marietta community and physician assistants in general.
 Therefore, blogging, postings and/or comments to such sites should be thoughtful, respectful and in good taste as to portray themselves in a positive light for all groups they represent.
-Inappropriate comments and postings as a student can be harmful to the individual as a professional.
-Any comments, images, or videos regarding a patient interaction is strictly prohibited and a direct HIPAA violation.
+Inappropriate comments, images, or videos regarding a patient interaction is strictly prohibited and a direct HIPAA violation.
 Violations of this policy will result in appearing before the Progress and Conduct Committee and possibly dismissal from the Program.
 Witnessing any violation of this policy should be reported to the Program Director immediately.